HL7/fhir-clinical-document/input/pagecontent/index.md

 Good practice recommends that the following be present whenever the document is viewed: Document title and document dates; Service and encounter types, and date ranges as appropriate; Names of all persons along with their roles, participations, participation date ranges, identifiers, address, and telecommunications information; Names of selected organizations along with their roles, participations, participation date ranges, identifiers, address, and telecommunications information; Date of birth for subject(s); Patient identifying information.

-Possible security concerns and mitigations related to malicious narrative, particularly narrative that contains active content, are discussed [here](https://hl7.org/fhir/R4/security.html#narrative).
+Implementers of FHIR Clinical Documents should review important security concerns and mitigation related to malicious narrative, particularly narrative that contains active content, discussed [here](https://hl7.org/fhir/R4/security.html#narrative).

 ### Relationship to other FHIR document specifications